Melapress/wp-security-audit-log/readme.txt

 **Improved activity log coverage**
 * **New event IDs for changes in posts**
-	* ID 2129: User added / changed remove a post's excerpt
+	* ID 2129: User added / changed / removed a post's excerpt
 	* ID 2130: User added / changed / removed a post's featured image

 * **New event IDs for changes in WordPress settings**